ThabisoNzalo641/Legendary-Looks-mobile-app/README.md

 - Businesses can operate independently within the same platform The system uses a **multi-tenant architecture**, allowing multiple beauticians to use the same system while keeping their data isolated.
 ---
-## Project Structure
-The project contains the Android mobile application for the Legendary Looks booking platform.

-• **java/**
-Contains the application logic written in Java and Kotlin, including UI components, ViewModels, and Firebase integration.

-• **res/**
-Contains Android resources such as layouts, images, and styling values used to build the user interface.

-• **AndroidManifest.xml**
-Defines the application's configuration, permissions, and activities.
-The application connects to **Firebase Firestore and Firebase Authentication** to handle data storage and user authentication.

 ### Technologies Used
 ### Mobile Client Application
 - Java